Q&A on UWCSEA admissions

 Which interviews and assessments do you require?
 Do you test all applicants?

-All K1 applicants based in Singapore will be invited to a ‘Meet and Play’ session in our kindergarten classrooms with our K1 team.
+All K1 and K2 applicants based in Singapore will be invited to a ‘Meet and Play’ session in our kindergarten classrooms with our Infant School team.
 This short play session (approximately 45 minutes) will give children an opportunity to explore the environment and engage in some play-based activities while meeting some of our teachers.
 Our experienced teachers will use this interaction to determine if our learning programme would be a good match for the needs of your child.

 NOTE: No advance preparation is necessary for you or your child in order to attend a ‘Meet and Play’ session.
 It will help to ensure that your child is well hydrated and they have had a snack to keep them going before this session.